atomfrede/jadenticon/README.md

 String rawSvg = Jadenticon.from("Jane Doe").toSvg();

-// Create a jdenticon with size 555 and padding 0.08 String rawSvgWithSize = Jadenticon.from("Jane Doe").withSize(555).toSvg();
+// Create a jdenticon with size 555 and padding 0.08
+// Restriction: 30 <= size
+String rawSvgWithSize = Jadenticon.from("Jane Doe").withSize(555).toSvg();

+// Create a jdenticon with size 300 and padding 0.1
+// Restriction: 0 <= padding <= 0.5
+String rawSvgWithPadding = Jadenticon.from("John Doe").withPadding(0.1);

-// You can save it directly to a file, the .svg prefix is added automatically File svgFile = Jadenticon.from("Jane Doe").file("janedoe");
+// You can save it directly to a svg file, the .svg prefix is added automatically File svgFile = Jadenticon.from("Jane Doe").file("janedoe");

+// If you don't care about the file you don't need to provide any File svgFile2 = Jadenticon.from("John Doe").file();

 ```